-Now that you've linked your Jira Service Desk project to a Confluence Cloud space, you'll need to set your agents and customers up with the right permissions.
+Now that you've linked your Jira Service Management project to a Confluence Cloud space, you'll need to set your agents and customers up with the right permissions.
+If you've linked to a space from Confluence Data Center, refer to Knowledge base settings and permissions instead.